Back to projects

 By 2014, we had built something unique:

-• $180M in profitable revenue
+• $180M in profitable revenue from a net-negative starting point

 • Software IP that complemented NTT’s global strategy